HackerN64/HackerSM64/README.md

 - An option to show Mario's silhouette when behind most surfaces
 - Farcall TLB mapping allows to store executable code inside uncompressed segments, that can be loaded and ran as needed, instead of it having to be loaded at all times.
 See `include/farcall.h` for instructions and details.

+### Bug Fixes/Physics Improvements
+- Fixes for common collision issues, such as slope fix, exposed ceilings fix, and false ledgegrabs fix
+- Improved wall collision with rounded corners, which also helps to reduce potential softlocks in custom levels

+### Colored Text Support
+- Add colors to text boxes by adding `@RRGGBBAA` to the text, where each letter is a hex digit representing red, green, blue, and alpha (transparency).
+- Reset the color by adding `@--------`.
+It is not mandatory to do this, but text will need to be recolored each time it scrolls in a dialog box, or the custom color will reset.
+- For example: `"@FF0000FFRED @00FF00FFGREEN @0000FFFFBLUE @FFFFFF00INVISIBLE @--------NORMAL"`

+### Lighting Engine
+- Allows for the use of dynamic lights in your levels.
+- Ambient, directional, and point lights are supported.
+- Available on a separate branch ([base/lighting-engine](https://github.com/HackerN64/HackerSM64/tree/base/lighting-engine)).
+Instructions on how to use it can be found in the readme of that branch.

 # FAQ

-### Should I use HackerSM64 or UltraSM64 for my rom hack?
+### Should I use HackerSM64 or UltraSM64 for my ROM hack?
-HackerSM64 is best used for rom hacks with custom levels and content.
-If you want to make a rom hack based on the levels in the original game, [UltraSM64](https://github.com/CrashOveride95/ultrasm64) may be a better choice for your project.
+HackerSM64 is best suited for ROM hacks with custom levels and content.
+If you want to make a rom hack that is TAS-accurate to the vanilla game and its levels, [UltraSM64](https://github.com/CrashOveride95/ultrasm64) may be a better choice for your project.

 ### How do I make my own levels?
 You can use Blender with the [Fast64 plugin](https://github.com/Fast-64/fast64) to create and export levels as 3D models.